xveganxxxedgex/burrow_gardens/README.md

 Maybe have alt state for food items for buried items so the entity doesn't go away, but it shows like an empty patch where the produce was

-Create quests to bring food items to different characters that will subtract those items from your inventory

 Create game state storage

-Create full map templates, using different screens

-Create character art

-Create background art

 Pause game state when browser is idle (see TODOs in code)